LanderlYoung/wav-format/README.md

 Why not dive into [source file][1] and get the source coude as well as javadoc!
 For information about wav header format,  please refer to [here][2].

-Bug reporting an suggestions is welcome.
+Bug reporting and suggestions are welcome.

 [1]:com/young/format/WavHeaderInfo.java
 [2]:https://ccrma.stanford.edu/courses/422/projects/WaveFormat/